MyPureCloud/user-provisioning-scripts-js/docs/module3_Assigning_groups_and_roles.md

 };
 ```

-The code first iterates through all of the roles currently looked up as users were created.
-It then goes through and by role, maps the users that were created to the roles associated with them.
+The code first iterates through all of the roles currently retrieved as users were created.
+It then goes through each role id in our list: `for (roleId of rolesApiProxy.getRoleIds())`, maps the users that were created to the roles associated with them.
 Once this mapping occurs, it calls the `rolesApiProxy.addUsersToARole()` function in the `src/proxies/rolesapi.js` file.

 ```javascript
 async function addUsersToARole(roleId, userIds) {